pchang78/notion-content/README.md

 ---

-## Blocks / Features Coming Soon
-- Column Layout in Notion
-- Add more instructions on how to setup API and page integration

----

 ## Custom Styles
 You can add custom classes and custom CSS.

 ---

+## Notion Columns
+Support for simple Notion columns.
+Columns occur when you dragging and dropping blocks of content side by side in Notion.

+---

 ## Automatic Content Refresh
 You can now set content to refresh automatically using WP-Cron.
 Intervals can be set for 15 Minutes, 30 Minutes, 1 Hour, 6 Hours, 12 Hours, or once a day.

+---

+## Coming Soon
+- Add more instructions on how to setup API and page integration